miladshiraniUCB/Fake-Real-News-Classification/README.md

 The data that we are using are from different online sources which are:

-1. [Fake and real news dataset] (https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).
+1. [Fake and real news dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).
 The data sets we use are:

-    * Fake.csv.zip
-    * True.csv.zip

-2.[Source based Fake News Classification] (https://www.kaggle.com/datasets/ruchi798/source-based-news-classification?select=news_articles.csv).
+2.[Source based Fake News Classification](https://www.kaggle.com/datasets/ruchi798/source-based-news-classification?select=news_articles.csv).
 The data sets we use are:

-    * news_articles.csv.zip

-3. [REAL and FAKE news dataset] (https://www.kaggle.com/datasets/nopdev/real-and-fake-news-dataset?select=news.csv).
+3. [REAL and FAKE news dataset](https://www.kaggle.com/datasets/nopdev/real-and-fake-news-dataset?select=news.csv).
 The data sets we use are:

-    * news.csv

-4. [GitHub Repo]
+4. [GitHub Repo](https://github.com/KaiDMML/FakeNewsNet).
-(https://github.com/KaiDMML/FakeNewsNet).
 The data sets we use are:

-    * politifact_fake.csv
-    * politifact_real.csv
-    * gossipcop_fake.csv
-    * gossipcop_real.csv

 The structure of this project is as follows: